 Verify you’ve met the requirements

-In order to apply for a CPA license in Tennessee, you must meet the following requirements:
+In order to become a CPA in Tennessee, you must meet the following requirements:

-Earn a baccalaureate degree or higher from an accredited educational institute and complete a minimum of 150 semester hours to include:
+Earn a baccalaureate degree or higher from an accredited educational institute and complete a minimum of 150 credit hours to include:

-- 30 semester hours in accounting – 24 must be either junior, senior, or graduate level courses
+- 30 credit hours in accounting – 24 must be either junior, senior, or graduate level courses

 Pass the AICPA ethics exam with a score of 90% or higher